bacor/delasol/corpora/marot-de-beze/README.md

 - **Time signature.** Typically transcribed in 4/2 meter
 - **Barlines.** Use barlines in the transcription for easy reference.
 - **Last note** The duration of the last note is shown as a double whole note, even when it is a longa in the source, and irrespective of whether it fits in the bar
 - **No layout.** Do not edit the layout to keep the musicxml files clean.
+In particular, system breaks are not transcribed.
+- **Custos** are not transcribed.

 ### Metadata
 - **Title & lyricist**.
 Psalms have titles of the form: